DrRoach/Web-Engine/README.md

 **Player.X** - This is the X position of the player.

 **Player.Y** - This is the Y position of the player.

+**Player.SPRITE** - This is the current sprite that is being used by the player.